YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUREENCRYPTSTART
 ------------------

-MUREENCRYPTSTART, Database ffff : MUPIP REORG ENCRYPT started by pid pppp at transaction number 0xtttt
+MUREENCRYPTSTART, Database ffff : MUPIP REORG ENCRYPT started by pid pppp at transaction number [tttt]

 MUPIP Information: Process pppp used MUPIP REORG -ENCRYPT to start or restart an encyption change at a transaction number 0xtttt for database file ffff